 English has one-word prepositions, double prepositions, and complex prepositions.
 Double prepositions use more than one preposition together such as along with, out of, and without.
 Complex prepositions combine prepositions and non-prepostions such as next to, on top of, close to, and due to.

 These prepositions have different names, but they all work the same way.

 It is often best to learn prepositions as they appear in sentences.
 It is not very efficient to memorize long lists of prepositions and expressions with their prepositions.
 Of course, it takes a lot of practice.
 When you hear or read a preposition in an expression many times, the correct preposition will “sound natural” to you.

-Complete a short exercise to test your understanding of the information on this page and the video activity.
+Practice 1.
+Test your understanding of the information on this page and in the video activity.